lucalamattina/license-service/README.md

 ## CI

 [.github/workflows/ci.yml](.github/workflows/ci.yml) runs on every push and pull request against `main`, with `concurrency` set so a new commit cancels older in-progress runs.
-Six jobs run in parallel:
+Six check jobs run in parallel; on green `main` a seventh publishes the image:

 | Job                 | What it does                                                                          |
 | ------------------- | ------------------------------------------------------------------------------------- |